Shopify/pitchfork/docs/CONFIGURATION.md

 than 3.0 seconds can be considered inaccurate and unsafe.

-For running Pitchfork behind nginx, it is recommended to set "fail_timeout=0" for in your nginx configuration like this to have nginx always retry backends that may have had workers exit or be SIGKILL-ed due to timeouts.
+For running Pitchfork behind nginx, it is recommended to set "fail_timeout=0" in your nginx configuration like this to have nginx always retry backends that may have had workers exit or be SIGKILL-ed due to timeouts.